Zeligoland/hangman-game/README.md

 - If you don't want to show any scrollbars you can use in css the overflow property. (overflow: hidden;)

 - To turn a string into an array, we can use the split method.

+- With e.keyCode you can recognize the asccii code of the pressed letter in the keyboard